awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 # Scaling based on Amazon SQS<a name="as-using-sqs-queue"></a>

+**Important**
+The following information and steps shows you how to calculate the Amazon SQS queue backlog per instance using the `ApproximateNumberOfMessages` queue attribute before publishing it as a custom metric to CloudWatch\.
+However, you can now save the cost and effort put into publishing your own metric by using metric math\.
+For more information, see [Create a target tracking scaling policy for Amazon EC2 Auto Scaling using metric math](ec2-auto-scaling-target-tracking-metric-math.md)\.

 This section shows you how to scale your Auto Scaling group in response to changes in system load in an Amazon Simple Queue Service \(Amazon SQS\) queue\.
 To learn more about how you can use Amazon SQS, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.

 There are some scenarios where you might think about scaling in response to activity in an Amazon SQS queue\.
 For example, suppose that you have a web app that lets users upload images and use them online\.
 In this scenario, each image requires resizing and encoding before it can be published\.
 The app runs on EC2 instances in an Auto Scaling group, and it's configured to handle your typical upload rates\.
 Unhealthy instances are terminated and replaced to maintain current instance levels at all times\.
 The app places the raw bitmap data of the images in an SQS queue for processing\.
 It processes the images and then publishes the processed images where they can be viewed by users\.
 The architecture for this scenario works well if the number of image uploads doesn't vary over time\.
 But if the number of uploads changes over time, you might consider using dynamic scaling to scale the capacity of your Auto Scaling group\.